Please note: an Admin level Account with the appropriate permissions is required to access the Services Window.

-If the Netsweeper Webadmin certificate is going to expire in the near future, it is necessary to generate a new Webadmin certificate in the Webadmin Certificate Authority.
+If the Netsweeper Webadmin Certificate is going to expire in the near future, You can generate a new one as well as share with your remote servers.

-If you are generating a new Webadmin certificate, you should see the following success message.
+If you are generating a new WebAdmin Certificate, you should see the following success message.

 If your deployment has remote servers such as a reporter server, deny page servers, logger servers, the Webadmin certificate will need to be copied to these servers.